FlowFuse/website/src/blog/2024/01/sentiment-analysis-with-node-red.md

 # Calculating percentage

 Why do we need to calculate the percentage?
-We will show the final result with the help of a circular progress bar and three different emoji, so we should ideally show the progress bar based on a percentage of score instead of negative values.
+We will show the final result with the help of a circular progress bar and three different emojis.
+Ideally we should show the progress bar based on a percentage of score instead of negative values.

 1. Drag another change node to canvas.
 2. set `msg.payload` to `((msg.sentiment.score - (-5)) / (5 - (-5))) * 100` as a JSON expression, it will calculate the percentage of the score.